What is Total Offensive Efficiency and how is it computed?

 COMMENT: An aggressive player who gets to the line a lot but needs to get under control.

-COMMENT: Like Luber, he was being fed too much too fast.
-He was been a turnover machine/mad gunner for
+COMMENT: Like Luber, he is being fed too much too fast.
+He has been a turnover machine to this point.

 2003-4 Small Forwards